liam2/liam2/doc/usersguide/source/processes.rst

 - grpstd(expr): standard deviation
 - grpmax(expr), grpmin(expr): max or min

-**grpsum** sums any variable over object types (persons, households, ...).
-For example *grpsum(earnings)* will produce a sum of the earnings in the sample.
-The procedure *grpsum(nch0_11)* will result in the total number of children 0 to 11 in the sample.
+**grpsum** sums any variable over all the individuals of the current entity (persons, households, ...).
+For example *grpsum(earnings)* will produce a sum of the earnings of all persons in the sample.
+The expression *grpsum(nch0_11)* will result in the total number of children 0 to 11 in the sample.

-**grpcount** counts the number of objects (persons or households).
+**grpcount** counts the number of individuals in the current entity, optionally satisfying a (boolean) criterion.
 For example, *grpcount(gender)* will produce the total number of males in the sample.
-Contrary to **grpsum**, the grpcount does not need an argument: *grpcount()* will return the total number of individuals or households in the sample.
+Contrary to **grpsum**, the grpcount does not require an argument: *grpcount()* will return the total number of individuals in the sample.

-Note that, if the variable in grpsum is a Boolean, then grpsum and grpcount will give the same results.
+Note that, grpsum over a simple Boolean variable will give the same result as a grpcount over the same variable.

 *example* ::

     macros:
         WIDOW: "civilstate == 5"
     processes:
-        cnt_widows: "show(grpsum(WIDOW))"
+        cnt_widows: "show(grpcount(WIDOW))"

 .. index:: countlink, sumlink, avglink, minlink, maxlink